 For an average Australian family home a 5kW solar power system is a relatively large system and should easily supply enough electricity.
-If you have a 5kW system and its not big enough then your home is using way above the Australian average kWh domestic consumption rate.
+If you have a 5kW solar system and it's not big enough, then your home is using way above the Australian average kWh domestic consumption rate.

 How many solar panels in a 5kW system?

-At 250W per solar panel a 5kW system will need 20 solar panels.
-At 1.6m x 1m for each solar panel a minimum of 32m² of roof or mounting area will be needed.
+At 250W per solar panel, a 5kW system will need 20 solar panels.
+At 1.6m x 1m for each solar panel, a minimum of 32m² of roof or mounting area will be required.
 The image below can give an idea of the relative area of a 5kW solar array:

 Below is what a 5kW solar panel array looks like mounted on a tin roof.

 How much power can a 5kW solar power system produce?